 3. The Tower of London

-No tour of England would be complete without the Tower of London.
+No tour of England would be complete without the visiting the Tower of London.

 4. The Cotswolds

-There are low hills, storybook villages, herds of sheep, and rolling roads that make it charming to visit even if you’re simply driving through.
+There are low hills, storybook villages, herds of sheep, and rolling roads with that olde-worlde charm that make The Cotswolds a pleasure to visit even if you’re simply driving through.